IYI Logo

 More Than 30 Indiana Youth Workers of Color Join First Emerging Leaders Fellowship

-June 26, 2024 (INDIANAPOLIS, IND.) – Thirty-seven exceptional youth workers of color from across the state have been chosen for the inaugural Emerging Leaders of Color Fellowship cohort launching in July as part of the Indiana Youth Worker Well-Being Project.
+June 26, 2024 (INDIANAPOLIS, IND.) – Thirty-six exceptional youth workers of color from across the state have been chosen for the inaugural Emerging Leaders of Color Fellowship cohort launching in July as part of the Indiana Youth Worker Well-Being Project.

 Participants will engage in an intensive six-month training and development series designed to enhance leadership capabilities and provide opportunities to cultivate robust community networks.
 Monthly sessions will cover topics like adaptive leadership, navigating crucial conversations, community building, and sustainability and strategic direction from a diverse team of highly-qualified facilitators and speakers, equipping the cohort to lead and grow thriving youth-serving organizations.